DineshKarthikeyan1/sem5-group-project/voice-assisted-financial-manager/VERCEL_DEPLOYMENT.md

 - [ ] Performance metrics baseline established
 - [ ] Backup and recovery plan in place

-Your VoiceFinance app is now ready for production deployment on Vercel! 🚀✨
+Your FinSay app is now ready for production deployment on Vercel! 🚀✨